Banner image placeholder

 About me

-Hi there!
-I'm Alex, an applied health services and policy researcher focused on improving disability and aging care.
-Driven by principles of disability justice and health abolition, I work to promote models of care that support community well-being, avoid punishment, and center the experiences of marginalized groups.
+Driven by principles of disability justice and health abolition, I study how to hold public systems accountable to equity in disability and aging care.
+My work promotes models of care that support community well-being, avoid punishment, and center the experiences of marginalized groups.

-Over the past decade, I've used quality measurement and implementation science approaches to examine access, quality, and racial equity in Medicaid and the Veterans Health Administration.
-My journey has included training social work and nursing students to provide culturally responsive behavioral health care, developing person-centered outcomes measures for clinical trials, and analyzing claims and interview data to better understand home-based care delivery Now, my work centers on three "levers" to improve care: (1) health plan coverage and benefit design, (2) quality measurement and accreditation, and (3) dissemination and implementation science.
+Over the past decade, I've examined access, quality, and racial equity in Medicaid and the Veterans Health Administration.
+My journey has included training social work and nursing students to provide culturally responsive behavioral health care, developing person-centered outcomes measures for clinical trials, and analyzing claims and interview data to better understand home-based care delivery.
+Now, my work centers on three "levers": (1) health plan coverage and benefit design, (2) quality measurement and accreditation, and (3) dissemination and implementation science.

 Contact